EricTheToon/Fortlatro/README.md

 Metal LLama - Uncommon - Retrigger played hand if it contains a Metal card if the played hand is fully Metal cards retrigger it twice

-Hide and Seek - Uncommon - +3 Mult if played hand has exactly (random number 0-4) unscored cards
+Hide and Seek - Uncommon - Gains +3 Mult if played hand has exactly (random number 0-4) unscored cards

 Kevin the Cube - Uncommon - +2 Mult for every Cubic card in the full deck